dans3367/Authentik2/cardprocessor-go/UNSUBSCRIBE_SERVER.md

-# Unsubscribe Server
+# Unsubscribe Functionality

-A dedicated Go-based HTTP server for handling birthday card email unsubscribe requests.
+Integrated unsubscribe routes in the main cardprocessor-go server for handling birthday card email unsubscribe requests.

 ## Overview

-The unsubscribe server is a standalone service running on **port 7070** that provides a customer-facing interface for users to unsubscribe from birthday card emails.
+The unsubscribe functionality runs on **port 5004** as part of the main cardprocessor-go server, providing a customer-facing interface for users to unsubscribe from birthday card emails.
 It is proxied through the main Express server to provide seamless access.

 ## Architecture

 ```
 Client Request
     ↓
-Express Server (Port 3500)
+Express Server (Port 5000)
     ↓ (Proxy)
-Unsubscribe Server (Port 7070)
+Cardprocessor-Go Server (Port 5004)
     ↓
 Database (PostgreSQL)
 ```